 If you followed my blog, you might know that I’m trying to live vegan for this month.
 Apart from the two exceptions I talked about in an earlier post, it’s been going really great!
 I don’t really miss anything in particular (maybe cheese), and I think I could (and probably will) go on with this after October is over.
 I might not be as strict about it as I am now, but I believe this is the way to go.
 I’ve also made sure to take my B12 supplement every day, as it’s the only thing you really can’t get on a vegan diet ( although there are a few other nutrients to keep in mind as well).

-going back to Japan.
-Before going there, I was basically vegetarian, but
+back to Japan.
+Before going there, I was basically vegetarian, but I quickly gave

 when going out for a meal (imagine going for